Carrie Lam: Criticisms of COVID-19 spreaders

-In January 2022, Lam criticized and summoned the CEO and chair of Cathay Pacific, after a former employee broke home quarantine rules and spread the Omicron variant of Covid-19 in Hong Kong.
+In January 2022, Lam criticised and summoned the CEO and chair of Cathay Pacific, after a former employee broke home quarantine rules and spread the Omicron variant of COVID-19 in Hong Kong.
 Lam said "As senior management, they may not know every act of their employees, but this cannot be a liability-escape clause.
 As head of an organisation, just like me as the [Hong Kong] chief, I have to take responsibility for everything."

-A few days later, after a Covid-19 cluster was spread at a birthday party hosted by Witman Hung Wai-man with 222 guests (many of them government officials), Lam was asked whether she should take responsibility for the government officials' actions.
+A few days later, after a COVID-19 cluster was spread at a birthday party hosted by Witman Hung Wai-man with 222 guests (many of them government officials), Lam was asked whether she should take responsibility for the government officials' actions.
 She changed her earlier opinion and said she would not take responsibility for their actions, and that the individuals would have to take responsibility.

 Former official Raymond Young, in a letter to SCMP, revealed that Lam also attended a wedding banquet, hosted by a former trade association vice-president.

 Post Chief Executive

-In July 2022, several lawmakers criticized the fact that Lam's new office would cost taxpayers approximately HK$22.3 million over the next 3 years.
+In July 2022, several lawmakers criticised the fact that Lam's new office would cost taxpayers approximately HK$22.3 million over the next 3 years.
+In April 2023, her office had spent about HK$13.5 million since June 2022.

 In November 2022, Lam said that her future plans included promoting "One country, two systems" to Taiwan.

+In February 2023, Lam accepted the role of honorary president of the Hong Kong Chamber of Commerce in Jiangsu province.

 Personal life

 In 1984, Carrie married Hong Kong mathematician Lam Siu-por, whom she met while studying at the University of Cambridge.
-He obtained his PhD in Mathematics in 1983, under the supervision of Frank Adams.
+He obtained his PhD in mathematics in 1983, under the supervision of Frank Adams.

 Siu-por used to teach at the Chinese University of Hong Kong and retired to England, but has since taught some short courses at the Capital Normal University in Beijing.
 The couple have two sons, Jeremy Lam Jit-si and Joshua Lam Yeuk-hay, both of whom studied in the United Kingdom.
 Joshua is studying for a PhD in mathematics at Harvard University in the United States.

 Their eldest son Jeremy joined Xiaomi, an electronics and software company in Beijing in April 2016.
 Her husband and both sons are British citizens, while Lam herself renounced her British citizenship to take up the principal official post in the Hong Kong government in 2007.
 Lam maintained her Catholic faith through her political career; she refused to join the Chinese Communist Party as it would mean renouncing her Catholicism.